What is Package in Oracle?

 Package specification consists of a declaration of all the public variables, cursors, objects, procedures, functions, and exception.

 - The elements which are all declared in the specification can be accessed from outside of the package.
-Such element are known as public element.
+Such elements are known as a public element.

 - The package specification is a standalone element that means it can exist alone without package body.

-- Whenever a package is referred an instance of the package is created for that particular session.
+- Whenever a package has referred an instance of the package is created for that particular session.

-- After the instance is created for a session, all the package elements that are initiated in that instance are valid till the end of the session.
+- After the instance is created for a session, all the package elements that are initiated in that instance are valid until the end of the session.